AnthonyA28/AnthonyA28.github.io/_posts/2020-02-04-Process_Control_Simulation.md

 # Process Control Simulation

-Below is a simulation of a random walk process with PID control applied to it.
+Below is a simulation of an AR(1) process with PID control applied to it.
 Change the setpoint to watch the control algorithm approach the target.
 Change the kc, tauI, and kd tuning parameters to vary the control algorithm behavior.